sanibuildingcorp/sani-website/ESTIMATE-LOG.md

   reuse those trade names as the `section` on the matching lines.
 This closes the loop: intake trade -> answer -> line `section` -> per-service subtotal on the quote.

+### Aug 8 2026 — dashboard security, one-card-per-service, grouping fixed

+**Security (closed).** The dashboard password was a `const` in the client JS of six public pages.
+It is now server-side only.

+- New `js/dashboard-auth.js` — shared browser helper. `sbcIsAuthed`, `sbcVisitsKey`,
+  `sbcLogout`, `sbcVerifyPassword`.
+Everything is a `var` or a function declaration so it hoists past Law 4. **The password must never be added to this file.**
+- New `netlify/functions/dashboard-login.js` — checks `DASHBOARD_PASSWORD` with
+  `crypto.timingSafeEqual`, hands back `VISITS_KEY` on success.
+- `dashboard.html`, `bid-analyzer.html`, `page-editor.html`, `seo-content.html`,
+  `keyword-volumes.html`, `image-studio.html` all load the helper; zero occurrences of the old literal remain.
+- **Path trap, cost about an hour:** the two new files were first committed as `netlify/functions/dashboardauth.js` and `dashboardlogin.js` (hyphens dropped by the GitHub upload flow), then as `netlify/functions/js/dashboard-auth.js`.
+The browser helper belongs at **`js/dashboard-auth.js`**, the function at **`netlify/functions/dashboard-login.js`**.
+Symptom of getting it wrong: the UNLOCK button sticks on "CHECKING…" forever, because `sbcVerifyPassword` is undefined and `tryLogin()` throws before its `.then()` can reset the button. `_redirects` ends with `/* /404.html 404`, so a missing script returns an HTML page rather than a 404 the console makes obvious.
+- `sw.js` v6: dashboard URLs and `/js/dashboard-auth.js` are matched by **pathname
+  only** and never cached. v5 required an `accept: text/html` header, but `dashboard-shell.html` fetches `/dashboard.html?core=4` with `accept: */*`, so that request fell into the cache-first branch and the installed home-screen app served a frozen dashboard while a normal browser tab loaded the new one.

+**The grouping bug — root cause found.** `syncLines()` rebuilt `estimate.labor` and `estimate.materials` from the DOM, which carries only item / qty / unit / rate.
+Every other field was destroyed on each Save Draft and each `recalc()` — above all `section`.
+With no `section`, `quote.html` fell back to keyword guessing, General redistribution and scaling to the grand total, so the dashboard showed five service cards and the customer's quote showed two, for the same money. `syncLines()` now carries the previous object across by `data-idx` and overwrites only the four fields the form owns.
+It also returns early when the table body is empty but the array is not — rebuilding from an unpainted table would delete every priced line in the record.

+**The contractor's grouping is now the customer's grouping.**

+- `scopeCleanCopy()` writes `subtotal` on every published service.
+- `quote.html` `pubList()` + `finalizeServices()`: when the published scope carries numeric subtotals they are the ONLY truth — same card names, same order, same prices, no keyword guessing, no redistribution, no rescaling.
+Estimates published before this change carry no subtotals and fall through to the old `foldZeroPriceServices(pubScope(...))` path untouched.
+- The cards are reconciled to the headline total: if the contractor removed a priced service, the difference is parked on the largest card so the customer never reads a sum that disagrees with their own total.

+**One card per service (dashboard).** `renderScopeControl()` rewritten.
+Each service is one card with four tabs — Prices / Included / Supplies / Not incl. — holding its own labor and materials lines alongside its wording.
+The top Labor and Materials tables are kept but collapsed into `<details class="lm-fold">`; delete them only once the cards have proven themselves.
+New: `SC_TAB`, `scopeSetTab`, `scopeLinesFor`, `scopePriceEdit`, `scopePriceDelete`, `scopePriceAdd`, `scopeLinesRefresh`, `scopeCardsRepaint`.

+**`scopeMergeService()` — move a whole service into another.** Relabels `section` on every matching line so the price travels with the wording, merges the three wording arrays with topic dedupe, drops the source card.
+On `v8.2-deterministic-four-service` records it also folds the source `serviceBreakdown` row into the destination and removes it, because `scopeServiceSubtotal()` reads `serviceBreakdown` first on those records — relabelling the lines alone left the destination showing its old figure.

+**Caught by the Claude Code audit, not by us — read this before touching the cards.**
+Each card handler bakes a *global* index into `estimate.labor` / `estimate.materials`.
+`addLine()` and `deleteLine()` mutate those arrays, and `recalc()` does **not** re-render the panel, so after one delete in the top table an edit inside a card silently rewrote a line belonging to a **different service**.
+Both now call `scopeCardsRepaint()`.
+**Never move that call into `recalc()`** — `attachLineListeners()` fires `recalc` on every `input` event, and re-rendering mid-keystroke steals focus.

+**Known, pre-existing, not fixed:** `foldZeroPriceServices` drops a service whose subtotal is *negative* (a credit line).
+The customer's total stays correct; the credit just stops being visible as its own card.
+Requires a negative rate to reach — the inputs carry `min="0"`, which browsers do not enforce against paste.
+Fix if ever needed:
+`s.subtotal !== 0` in place of `s.subtotal > 0` in `quote.html`.

+### Aug 8 2026 (later) — parked price lines, and the card visual pass

+**"Not included" now moves money, reversibly.** Moving a wording item into Not included removes the matching price line from the estimate; moving it back restores the identical line — same qty, rate, unit and every AI-written field, because the line object itself is stored, not a copy.

+Lines are **parked**, never deleted: `estimate.parkedLines[] = { kind, ownerText, service, idx, line }`. `parkedLines` is field 16 of `CONTRACTOR_OWNED_ESTIMATE_FIELDS`, so Save Draft and Regenerate cannot drop it, and `scopeCleanCopy` omits it so it never reaches the customer.

+Matching wording to a price line is fuzzy by nature — "Complete bathroom demolition including tub/shower removal" vs a line called "Complete bathroom demo".
+`scopeMatchScore` is stem-aware (a word counts when one is a prefix of the other and at least 4 chars, so demolition≈demo, flooring≈floor), needs two real words in common, and needs half the price line covered.
+One match acts silently with a toast. **More than one match asks**, listing every line and its price — a service card is full of siblings ("remove existing vanity" / "remove existing toilet", "wall tile" / "floor tile") and no scoring rule can know which the exclusion meant.
+Cancelling leaves the wording *and* the prices untouched: the park runs BEFORE the wording moves, because the other order left an item reading "Not included" while the estimate still charged for it — the exact conflict `EXCLUSION_CONFLICT_REMOVED` catches on the AI pass, which never sees a manual dashboard edit.

+**THE ONE LESSON, learned six times in a row.** A parked line is found by its owning wording plus its owning service. *Every* path that changes either must retarget the parked entry, or the money becomes unreachable — no line in the estimate, no wording on screen, no card, nothing to explain the shortfall.
+All six were found by the Claude Code audit, not by us, and each was the same bug wearing different clothes:

+1. Editing the exclusion text → `scopeEditItem` retargets `ownerText`
+2. Two services with identical wording ("Final clean up") → unpark keys on `ownerText` AND `service`; restoring on text alone pulled another service's line into the wrong card
+3. Deleting the service card → `scopeDeleteService` unparks first, and its confirm no longer claims "Pricing is not affected"
+4. Renaming a service → `scopeRenameService` retargets `service`
+5. Merging a service → `scopeMergeService` retargets to the destination. **Note the trap:** merge worked before fix 2 only *because* unpark ignored the service.
+Adding the service check without this would have converted a working path into a new bug
+6. **Rebuild Draft from AI** and `scopeDraft()`'s silent rebuild of a missing/malformed draft → `scopeUnparkAll()` first.
+The silent path has no prompt, so it errs toward giving money back
+7. **Blanking** the exclusion text rather than deleting it → `scopeCleanCopy` strips empty wording on both Save Draft and Publish, so `""` is a delete in everything but name; `scopeEditItem` unparks instead of retargeting

+**Rule for anyone adding to this:** before touching a function that renames, replaces, merges or removes scope wording or a service, ask what happens to a parked line owned by it.
+Restoring is always recoverable.
+Stranding never is.

+**Known, not fixed:** typing an exclusion directly with **+ Add** under Not included parks nothing — only moving an item in from Included or Customer supplies does.
+A hand-typed "Shower glass not included" can therefore sit beside a live charge for shower glass.

+**Visual pass on the service cards.** Navy header per card, white service name, gold subtotal at 17px, full-width tab strip with a gold active underline, rounder corners and a soft shadow.
+Move-into and Remove sit on one row.
+Zura asked explicitly for the colours only — **no font change**; the dashboard stays on Bebas Neue + Inter and Playfair must not be reintroduced here.
+The stale "Bathroom / Windows / Painting / Flooring — grouped automatically from line names" helper text under Customer View Mode was replaced, since grouping is no longer automatic.

 -----

 ## 7. OPEN / NOT YET BUILT